RefactorForce/MSBuildIncrementals/README.md

-# MSBump
+# MSBuild Incrementals
-MSBump is a MSBuild 15 task that bumps the version of a Visual Studio 2017 project.
+Tasks for MSBuild v15 that aid with the automatic incrementation of project properties.
 Currently only tested on `.csproj` files.

+## Origins
+Based on the MSBump project.

+## Plans
+The plan is for the project to eventually host a number of MSBuild tasks that allow the by-name and/or by-regex targeting of project properties for automatic incrementation with various configurable options.

 ## Purpose